Employees to executives: Make sustainability commitments real

 NK: Leaders are driving significant transformation to meet climate commitments and create new products and markets.
 Connecting with employees hungry to contribute requires careful listening and provides big opportunities for culture-building and career-pathing.

-SG: For employees to carry the organization’s sustainable practices forward, it is crucial to educate and involve — in the most meaningful way possible.
+SG: For employees to carry the organisation’s sustainable practices forward, it is crucial to educate and involve — in the most meaningful way possible.
 The first step in creating a culture that drives employees is always leadership that walks the talk.
-This is followed by culturally relevant and engaging learning-and-development sessions that promote greater understanding and on-the-ground immersion programs.
-A robust recognition program that stimulates and invites individuals to share novel ideas with the potential to contribute to sustainability is also crucial.
+This is followed by culturally relevant and engaging learning-and-development sessions that promote greater understanding and on-the-ground immersion programmes.
+A robust recognition programme that stimulates and invites individuals to share novel ideas with the potential to contribute to sustainability is also crucial.

 7. Climate change and sustainability are really complex issues, and it’s no surprise that many companies are struggling to communicate about this effectively, both internally and externally.
 How should companies engage with their workforce to motivate and align them to sustainability programs?